Hi. I’m Becca Freeman, a fiber artist based in Queenstown, New Zealand.

 My pieces are meditations on color, texture, and movement, often manifesting as landscapes or seascapes.
 I explore both subtle transitions and bold contrasts, experimenting with scale and engaging each fiber in multiple ways to uncover what it ‘wants to be.’

-My journey with wool began in my youth as I learned to knit and purl from my mother.
+I learned to knit and purl from my mother.
 Knitting fostered a sense of community among women and allowed me to create one-of-a-kind garments.
 Over the years, my practice has evolved from following patterns to exploring biomorphism and organic abstraction via fiber.

 Living in New Zealand has enabled and enriched this experience.
 The majority of my wool now comes from Tallyho Wool carding in Raes Junction, Otago.
 Barb and Stuart Peel, the farmers, are welcoming hosts and my family visits their flock regularly.
 It has been a joy to connect with the artisans involved in the wool production process.